This post may contain affiliate links. Please read our disclosure policy.

 How to Roast Red Potatoes

-- Toss potatoes in olive oil and seasonings.
-I use paprika, garlic powder, onion powder and salt and pepper as my go-to seasoning blend, and it’s fantastic on these roasted red potatoes.
+Toss potatoes in a large bowl with olive oil and seasonings.
+I use paprika, garlic powder, onion powder and salt and pepper as my go-to seasoning blend, and it’s fantastic on these roasted potatoes.
 I also added some dried parsley.

-- Line a large rimmed baking sheet with parchment paper or a silicone mat.
-Spread the potatoes out in a single layer and roast for 20 minutes.
-Stir and flip potatoes over and roast for another 20 minutes.
+Line a large rimmed baking sheet with parchment paper or a silicone mat or just spray it with cooking spray.
+Spread the potatoes in a single layer and roast for 20-30 minutes.
+Stir and flip potatoes over and roast for another 10-20 minutes and slide the sheet pan back into the oven.
 They are done when the largest piece can easily be pierced with a fork.

 - Thoroughly wash and dry the potatoes.
 Get all the dirt off and make sure they are dry so the olive oil and seasonings will stick.

 - Feel free to play around with the seasonings.
-Roasted Red Potatoes are great with just salt and pepper too.
+They are great with just salt and pepper too.

 - If they don’t come out crispy enough once they’re fully cooked, turn on the broiler and let them roast that way for a few more minutes to crisp them up.